mui/mui-x/docs/data/advanced-components/overview.md

 #### Invalid license key

-This error indicates that your license key doesn't match what was issued by MUI—this is likely a typo.
+This error indicates that your license key doesn't match what was issued by MUI (this is likely a typo) or that you may be trying to validate a [v2 license key with an older package](#license-key-installation).

 ## Support